Mohsinziadev/TabsSliderNpmpackage/README.md

 - displayArrows: A boolean that controls the visibility of the navigation arrows.
 - leftArrow and rightArrow: The custom icons/images for the left and right navigation arrows.
 - className: Additional class names for styling the component (optional).
+- Quantity: Add the JSON format to the key as shown below to enable quantity (e.g., qty: { color: "#FF4081", value: "10" }).

 ### Installation